 Thus, it is crucial to pay particular attention to any previously treated site, and any changes noted should be shown immediately to a physician.
 SCCs on the nose, ears, and lips are especially prone to recurrence.
 Even if no suspicious signs are noticed, regularly scheduled follow-up visits including total-body skin exams are an essential part of post-treatment care.
 Should the cancer return, the physician may recommend a different type of treatment the next time.
 Certain methods, such as Mohs micrographic surgery, can be highly effective for preventing and treating recurrences.

 While squamous cell carcinomas and other skin cancers are almost always curable when detected and treated early, it is best to prevent them in the first place.
-Make these sun safety habits part of your daily health care routine:
+Practice as many of these safety habits as you can as part of your daily health care routine, all year round and at every age:

 - Seek the shade, especially between 10 AM and 4 PM.